shenlin192/Projet-de-R-D/README.md

 All the file path configuration are in a `CMakeLists.txt` under the `sourceCode` directory.
 If you want to change the structure of this project, just modify this file and rerun the `cmake` and `make` command.

-# FFI Experiments
+<h1 id="1">FFI Experiments</h1>

-Our Experiments consists of three parts.
+Our FFI experiments consist of 4 parts.
 The common goal of these experiments is to use C++ library from within JavaScript by using node-ffi.
 For each example, I will firstly explain the C++ library that is going to be used, and then explain how to use that library in JavaScript.

 ## BasicUsage